Mike Maloy: National team career

 After he became a naturalized citizen of Austria in 1980, Maloy was a member of the senior Austrian national team.

 After basketball

 Upon ending his pro basketball club playing career in Austria, Maloy coached Austrian youth teams.
-He also taught at the American International School of Vienna, Austria, where he coached a team as well.
+He also taught history at the American International School Vienna, where he coached a team as well.

 Personal life

+Maloy had two children with his wife, Leslie Clarke.
+He left his family behind when he moved to Austria and only saw them again once.
+Maloy established a new life for himself and later had a third child.

 When he was not coaching or teaching, Maloy was a member of the Boring Blues Band, which performed regularly throughout Vienna.

 Maloy died at the age of 59 on February 3, 2009, in Vienna following a severe case of the flu.